-Candida albicans is an endogenous organism, found in 40 to 80% of normal human beings as commensal in gastrointestinal tract, oropharynx .
+Candida albicans is an endogenous organism found in 40 to 80% of normal humans as commensal in the gastrointestinal tract, oropharynx, and female genital tract.
 It is a commonest cause of candidiasis (moniliasis).
-Candida albicans is gram positive yeast with a single bud (some of the multiple choice questions test your knowledge regarding this fact; e.g., MCQs like, ‘all of the following organisms are dimorphic fungi except’; or ‘which of the following fungal pathogen is Gram positive in nature’).
-Other most common isolate of Candida species are Candida tropicalis, Candida parapsilosis, and Candida glabrata.
+Other most common isolates of Candida species are Candida tropicalis, Candida parapsilosis, Candida glabrata, and Candida auris.

-In direct stained smear (of the pathogenic sample), the yeasts can often be seen attached to pseudohyphae.
+- In direct stained smear (of the pathogenic sample), the yeasts can often be attached to pseudohyphae.
 Both the yeasts and pseudohyphae are Gram-positive.
 Pseudohyphae are elongated yeasts that visually resemble hyphae but are not true hyphae.

-Most Candida infections are opportunistic, occurring when a patient has some alteration in cellular immunity, normal flora or normal physiology.
-Infection may be caused by endogenous yeasts or many be nosocomial.
-Candidiasis is the most common fungal infection in HIV infected individuals.
+Most Candida infections are opportunistic, occurring when a patient has some alteration in cellular immunity, normal flora, or normal physiology.
+Infection may be caused by endogenous yeasts or may be nosocomial.
+Candidiasis is the most common fungal infection in HIV-infected individuals.

 - The more debilitated the host, the more invasive the disease.

-- Associated with prolonged broad-specturm antibiotic or steroid therapy
+- Prolonged broad-spectrum antibiotic or steroid therapy predisposes to candida infections.

-C.albicans is responsible for several different types of infections in healthy and immunocompromised patients.
-Main diseases includes;
+C.albicans is responsible for several infections in healthy and immunocompromised patients.

 - Oropharyngeal candidiasis (oral thrush): Common in those with HIV/AIDS.